How To Create a Commercial Kitchen Cleaning Schedule

 - Grease cleaner – this is ideal for cleaning cooking areas.

-- Drain cleaner – these can become blocked so regular cleaning is recommended.
+- Drain cleaner – these can become blocked, so regular cleaning is recommended.

 - Steam cleaner – for cleaning carpets or upholstery.